jjsilva4/merge-conflict-test/README.md

 1. Start your timer
-2. In the CLI, use the cd command to change directory to where your repo is located.
-For example, I used `cd ~/Sites/merge-conflict-test`
-3. Checkout the `merge-conflict` branch
+2. Checkout the `merge-conflict` branch
-4. Use the `git merge dev` to attempt a merge.
+3. Use the `git merge dev` to attempt a merge.
 Conflict should trigger
-5. Use a file editor tool to open conflicted file (or use preferred conflict resolution tool that is NOT GitKraken)
+4. Use a file editor tool to open conflicted file (or use preferred conflict resolution tool that is NOT GitKraken)
   - Index.md
     - Accept the `dev` version of lines 25-27
     - Accept the `merge-conflict` version of lines 50-58
     - Change line 6 from "Wonder Kraken" to "Keif Kraken"
   - reset.css
     - Accept `dev` version
-6. Stage changes and commit to resolve conflict.
+5. Stage changes and commit to resolve conflict.
-7. Stop timer and write down duration.
+6. Stop timer and write down duration.

 ### Reset repo